 It won’t be long before we are switching our thermostats to provide us warmer air and make our homes nice and cozy during the cooler months.
-And warmer air means drier air that can influence our overall health.
-You may have never considered monitoring humidity levels in your house, or maybe you’re looking to find just the perfect balance.
-We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
+And warmer air equates to drier air that can influence our overall health.
+You may have never considered monitoring humidity levels in your house, or maybe you’re looking to find just the right balance.
+We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for you?

 If you aren’t familiar, a whole-home humidifier gets water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
 There are more up-front costs to start, but there is less maintenance, lower energy costs and mold prevention down the road.

-There are a couple items you’ll need to consider when shopping for a whole-home humidifier.
+There are a couple items you’ll need to consider when purchasing a whole-home humidifier.

-- Size—The humidifier’s size and capacity is based on gallons per day of operation.
-One way to find out what size you need is to take your total floor area and multiply it by the height of your home’s ceiling.
+- Size—The size and capacity of a humidifier is based on gallons per day of operation.
+One way to find out what size you want is to take your total floor area and multiply it by the height of your home’s ceiling.
 This will help determine how many gallons per hour is necessary and be a guide as you assess your options.

 - Budget—There are initial expenses when purchasing the humidifier equipment, but it’s important to also recognize how much money will go into operation and maintenance.
-There are a variety of models that can help meet the needs in your home while sticking to a budget you are comfortable with.
+There are several models that can help meet the needs in your home while adhering to a budget you are comfortable with.

-Every home and family is different.
-Our experts at Becht/Givens Service Experts can provide you with a home health report to help you select which humidifier is best for your home.
+Each house is different.
+Our professionals at Becht/Givens Service Experts can offer you a home health report to help you select which humidifier is appropriate for your home.
 And our assessment will make sure you are getting the best solution to fit your current HVAC system.
-We want to make sure you relax during the cooler season and that you have the support you need to maintain proper indoor air quality.
-You can reach us at or go to our online scheduler to make an appointment.
+We want to make sure you relax during the colder weather and that you have the support you need to maintain proper indoor air quality.
+You can reach us at 502-785-8230 or go to our online scheduler to make an appointment.